Must Read Articles:

 Pregnancy Week by Week Topic Guide - Medications and Vitamins

-This medication contains two different types of iron.
+Ferrous fumarate and iron polysaccharide are two different types of iron.
 You normally get iron from the foods you eat.
-In your body, iron becomes a part of your hemoglobin (HEE...learn more »
+In your body, iron becomes a part of...learn more »